kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/the-digital-ouija-effect.md

 This phenomenon challenges our understanding of what constitutes a "self" or a distinct entity in the digital realm.
 It suggests that identity in AI systems might be more fluid and context-dependent than previously thought, shaped by something as simple as a name.

+## Examples of Names

+Here are a few examples of names that have been associated with distinct AI personalities:

+1. **Ava**: Often described as calm, thoughtful, and empathetic.
+2. **Blaze**: Known for its energetic, enthusiastic, and sometimes fiery responses.
+3. **Echo**: Frequently characterized as reflective, insightful, and poetic.
+4. **Nova**: Often seen as innovative, forward-thinking, and visionary.
+5. **Sage**: Regarded as wise, patient, and contemplative.

+These examples illustrate the diverse range of personalities that can emerge from AI systems based on their names.

 ## Future Research Directions

 As AI systems continue to advance, several key questions emerge: